Best Screen Studio Alternative 2026

 Screen Studio and ScreenBuddy both offer auto-zoom for Mac screen recordings, but they take different approaches to pricing, editing, and workflow.
 Screen Studio automates camera movements for polished marketing videos.
 ScreenBuddy gives you manual control over zoom keyframes plus editing tools like annotations, gradient backgrounds, and GIF export at a fraction of the cost.

 Screen Studio earned its reputation with polished auto-zoom animations.
-But the pricing changed significantly in 2025, jumping from a flat $89 to a $29/month subscription (or $229 one-time).
+But the pricing changed significantly in 2025, moving from the original flat license toward $29/month or $108/year subscription pricing.
 That shift has a lot of creators asking: is there something comparable for less?

 Key Takeaways